 West Nile Virus (WNV) is an infection carried by mosquitoes.
 People can get WNV from the bite of a mosquito that is infected with the virus.
 Mosquitoes become infected with WNV when they feed on infected birds that carry the virus in their blood.
 Once infected, the mosquito can spread the virus to humans and other animals.

-For the most current information about West Nile in Cook County, please click to visit Cook County's Public Health West Nile Website.
+For the most current information about West Nile in Cook County, please visit Cook County's Public Health West Nile website.

 Problems or Concerns With the Exterior of a Residence?

 If you are concerned or have issue with the looks of a particular home or areas in your neighborhood, please make us aware of the situation.
 The Health Department inspects all residential & commercial properties that have a potential sanitation concern.
 Sanitation concerns might include, but are not limited to:

 - Garbage or litter accumulation

 - Stagnant water

 - Dog or animal feces or concerns with animal shelter or water and food